edvinand/OmegaV_BLE_Course/README.md

 <img src="https://github.com/edvinand/OmegaV_BLE_Course/blob/main/images/pwm_led0_dts.PNG"> |

-While it would be possible, we don't want to change anything inside this file, because those changes will stick to all other projects that are using the same board file.
-This is why we want to do the changes in our overlay file, just like we did with our I2C.
+As mentioned, we don't want to change anything inside this file, because those changes will stick to all other projects that are using the same board file.
+This is why we want to do the changes in our overlay file.
 Unfortunately, the pin number is not set here directly.
 It is set in &pwm0 inside pwm_led0.
 But since the default configuration for pwm_led0 is PWM_POLARITY_INVERTED, and we want to change that as well, we need to add the pwmleds snippet to our overlay file as well.
 Let us start by adding a pwmleds snippet to our `nrf52840dk_nrf52840.overlay` file.
 This will overwrite the default settings from the .dts file.

 ```C